7-Day UTI Diet Plan: Best Antioxidant Foods For UTIs

 Day 7

-- Drink Plenty of Water: Increase your fluid intake, particularly water, to help flush out bacteria from your urinary tract.
+- Drink Plenty of Water: Increase your fluid intake (at least 8 glasses of water) daily to flush out bacteria from your urinary tract.

 - Frequent Urination: Urinate frequently to help expel bacteria from the bladder and prevent its multiplication.